jmformenti/local-llm-server/README.md

 ```
 3. Adapt the settings to your environment: `chatui.env` and `llm.env`.
 	* IMPORTANT: Adapt `N_GPU_LAYERS` parameter to your GPU memory (default 22 layers, assuming 24GB).
-	* In llm.env you can add more configuration parameters as environment variables, check TODO.
+	* In `llm.env` you can add more configuration parameters as environment variables, check [here](https://llama-cpp-python.readthedocs.io/en/latest/server/#server-options-reference).
 4. Run docker compose.
 ```
 docker compose up -d